esalogic/tenant/README.md

 `
 ```

-Just replace "tenant_a" with "tenant_b" when u insert users in different DBs.
+Just replace "tenant_a" with "tenant_b" when u insert users in different DB's.

-Now that you have configured two differents DBs you need to modify configuration files.
+Now that you have configured two differents DB's you need to modify configuration files.
-First of all you need to modify web.xml and resources.xml to match your DBs configuration (check your postgreSQL port).
+First of all you need to modify web.xml and resources.xml to match your DB's configuration (check your postgreSQL port).

 **web.xml**
 ```